mossmanpete/ParadigmCore/spec/validator-tx-spec.md

 1. Integer amount of staked tokens associated with the validator listing event
 1. The tendermint `ed25519` public key included with validator listing event

-`RegistryUpdate`†† events emitted from the `ValidatorRegistry` contract contain the following parameters necessary to effect state change on the OrderStream network.
+`RegistryUpdate`<sup>2</sup> events emitted from the `ValidatorRegistry` contract contain the following parameters necessary to effect state change on the OrderStream network.

 |Name|Solidity type|Encoding target|Description|
 |-|-|-|-|